apache/nuttx/boards/arm/stm32/stm3210e-eval/README.txt

            CONFIG_EXAMPLES_DJOYSTICK_SIGNO=13

        When running the configuration, you should see the built-in application 'djoy'.
-Just typo 'djoy' at the NSH command prompt.
+Just type 'djoy' at the NSH command prompt.
-       The test will simply should the joystick position and will exect when the joystick select indication is received (when the joystick button is push downward).

   nxterm:
   ----------